Random Flag Complexes and Asymptotic Syzygies: Ein-Lazarsfeld Asymptotic Nonvanishing of Syzygies

 Moreover, since the $\oct_s$ involve disjoint vertices, these nonvanishing conditions are independent in $s$, and we thus obtain the desired convergence of $\rho_{s+1}$ for all $s$ simultaneously. \end{proof}

-The proof of Theorem~\ref{thm:nonvanishing} shows that once we cross the threshold for the appearance of subcomplexes of the form $\oct_s$, we get nonvanishing across nearly the entire $(s+1)$th row of the Betti table.
-The appearance of $\oct_s$ thus account for why $\rho_{s+1}(S/I_\Delta)$ goes to $1$.
+The proof of Theorem~\ref{thm:nonvanishing} shows that if we cross the threshold for the appearance of subcomplexes of the form $\oct_s$, then we get nonvanishing across nearly the entire $(s+1)$th row of the Betti table.
+The appearance of $\oct_s$ subcomplexes thus accounts for why $\rho_{s+1}(S/I_\Delta)$ goes to $1$.

 \begin{example} Here is the Betti table of $S/I_\Delta$ for a randomly chosen $\Delta\sim\Delta(18,\frac{1}{18^{0.6}})$, as computed in Macaulay2~\cite{M2}. {

 } As predicted by Theorem~\ref{thm:nonvanishing}, the entries in rows $1$ and $2$ are almost all nonzero. \end{example}